-Have you ever played the hypothetical game “What if I won the lottery?”
+Have you ever played with the thought experiment “What if I won the lottery?”
 Even though we don’t ever buy tickets, we’ve still had this conversation once or twice.
-It’s a fun What If game that sets you to dreaming.
+It’s a fun What If game that sets you to dreaming and may even lead to some great discussions about priorities and goals.
 Another version of this game is “What would you do with a million dollars?” and usually involves some version of quitting your job with flair and buying large and unnecessary consumer goods.

 I just read a great book called Hand to Mouth: Living in Bootstrap America by Linda Tirado.
 It’s about being poor in America and the challenges and struggles that go along with it.
 In the Introduction to the book, she defines the terms she uses throughout:

 Working class: Being broke, but in a decent location.

 Middle class: Living in a nice area with personal furniture, able to purchase other items, and not (constantly) worry about homelessness.